 Various terms are used for the same technique, electrostatic charging, static bonding, static charging, static clinging or electrostatic gluing.

 A perfect example is packaging of food products and many plastic products for domestic use.
 Many products are produced with the aid of a static charge.
 Instead of printing directly or placing a sticky label onto the product, the print is achieved with a pre-printed plastic label.
 The pre-printed label is positioned into the injection mould and kept in place by a static charge.
 This way the label will be moulded together with the product shape and come out as a finished product.

 A spectacular application of static bonding is keeping together large objects.
 Stacks of brochures or flooring laminate can be held together with a static charge to prevent them from shifting during transportation.
 This demonstrates the enormous force that can be generated by an electrostatic charge.

 Extraordinary, but not obvious applications of using static charge appear regularly.
-Applying a homogeneous static charge to a surface has a very positive effect in processes where fluids need to be dispersed across the surface.
+Applying a homogeneous static charge created by a high-voltage generator from Simco-Ion to a surface has a very positive effect in processes where fluids need to be dispersed across the surface.
 A common application is the production of DVD discs.
 Each DVD disc consists of two thin plastic layers that are glued to form the finished disc.
 A electrostatic charge is induced on one surface which causes the glue the disperse much more evenly.

-Do any ideas spring tomind on how to use a static charge in your production process?
+Do any ideas spring tomind on how to use a high-voltage generators that creates a static charge in your production process?